makersacademy/CV/README.md

-## Bill Muxworthy
+## William Muxworthy

-In the past few months I've developed an interest in coding, and began practising a few basic Ruby skills, mainly through casual pairing sessions with friends and a fair few evenings on codewars.
+In the past few months I've developed an interest in coding, and in the summer began practising a few basic Ruby skills, mainly through casual pairing sessions with friends and a fair few evenings on codewars.

 I'm currently a student at Makers Academy, hoping to kickstart a new career in Web Development or Programming.